helidon-io/helidon/docs/se/config/config-profiles.md

 </tbody>
 </table>

 Except for the `system-properties` and `environment-variables` types, the profile `properties` section for a source can also specify any optional settings for the corresponding config source type.
-The JavaDoc for the related config source type builders lists the supported properties for each type.
+The Javadoc for the related config source type builders lists the supported properties for each type.
 (For example, [`FileConfigSource.Builder`](/apidocs/io.helidon.config/io/helidon/config/FileConfigSource.Builder.html).)

 Here is an example profile in YAML format.
 Note how the `properties` sections are at the same level as the `type` or `class` within a `sources` array entry.